mindspore-ai/docs/docs/mindspore/programming_guide/source_en/augmentation.md

 - `size`: target size of the image.
 - `interpolation`: interpolation mode used during resizing.

-The following example loads the MNIST dataset [2], resizes the loaded image to (101, 101), outputs the image shapes and labels before and after the resizing, and displays the resized image.
+The following example loads the [MNIST dataset[2]](#references), resizes the loaded image to (101, 101), outputs the image shapes and labels before and after the resizing, and displays the resized image.

 Download and decompress the MNIST dataset, store it in the `./datasets/MNIST_data/` path, execute the following command: